 Adhesives matter.
 With an artist brush, apply the adhesive (it looks milky in appearance when you first apply it, and then it turns clear as it becomes tacky) to your project.
 Wait the appropriate time for it to become tacky enough before applying the gold leaf.
 The instructions say anywhere from 15-30 minutes.
 That will depend on the temperature and humidity of your environment that you’re working in.
 My wait time was about 5-10 minutes in a 74-degree room.
 If the gold leaf is applied before the glue is tacky, it will not adhere.
 Carefully tap your finger on the surface after the adhesive has become clear to check if it has become tacky.
 This is the best way to know.
 Do not allow the glue to pool in areas.
 This will affect dry time as well.

 How To Apply

-Once the adhesive is ready “tacky”, gently lay the gold leaf sheet across the surface.
+Once the adhesive is ready, “tacky,” gently lay the gold leaf sheet across the surface.
 I like to do this in small areas so that I have more control.
 Use a soft-bristle paintbrush to gently smooth over the surface so that the metal leaf comes in full contact with the glue.
-When you’re working with an uneven surface you will need to use additional sheets.
-Full coverage can be tricky and subtle cracks are almost always viable.
-If you don’t get the coverage you’re wanting the first try…no worries.
+When you’re working with an uneven surface, you will need to use additional sheets.
+Full coverage can be tricky, and subtle cracks are almost always viable.
+If you don’t get the coverage, you want the first try…no worries.
 Just apply more glue and gold leaf over those areas.
 You can see how this could become time-consuming.
 That was my second WOW!

 *Full disclosure… I wore gold leaf on my legs for days and didn’t even know it until my neighbor noticed.
 The adhesive works!